impactorbitco/handbook-main/content/ims/policies/information-security/IT Access Controls.md

 1. Scope

-This policy applies to all employees, contractors, consultants, third-party service providers, and anyone else who requires access to Green Orbit Digital's IT infrastructure, systems, networks, and data.
+This policy applies to all employees, contractors, consultants, third-party service providers, and anyone else who requires access to Impact Orbit Creative Group's IT infrastructure, systems, networks, and data.
 This includes both digital and physical access to organisational resources.

 1. Access Control Principles

-Green Orbit Digital follows the following principles in managing access to IT systems and resources:
+Impact Orbit Creative Group follows the following principles in managing access to IT systems and resources:

 Least Privilege: Users are granted only the minimum level of access required to perform their job responsibilities.
 This reduces the potential impact of any unauthorized access.